Sam Portrait Sam Al-Mukhtar

 What Are the Chemical Properties of Alloys?

 Chemical properties refer to how alloys react with other substances.
 For example, stainless steel is resistant to rust because it contains chromium, which forms a protective layer on the surface of the metal.
-Other alloys, like brass, are highly resistant to corrosion due to the combination of copper and zinc, making them ideal for use in plumbing and marine environments.
+This makes it a preferred choice in CNC machining for parts that must withstand corrosion.
+Other alloys, like brass, are highly resistant to corrosion due to the combination of copper and zinc, making them ideal for CNC machining of components in plumbing, marine environments, and high-precision applications.

 Table 3 below highlights the chemical properties of selected common alloys.